Poju Zabludowicz: Business career

 After graduation, Zabludowicz worked at BFG Bank AG in Frankfurt.

-In 1978, Zabludowicz was appointed a Director of Tamares, the family's holding company, and has headed the company since 1990.
+In 1978, Zabludowicz was appointed a director of Tamares, the family's holding company, and has headed the company since 1990.
 Tamares invests in a number of different private and public companies, and in real estate properties.
 The company owns 40% of the land in downtown Las Vegas.
 Today, Tamares Group holds a $3 billion portfolio.
 Its real estate holdings encompass 2.3 million square feet of office space.

 In 1993, Zabludowicz set up Ivory Gate, a property investment company based in London.
 Using offshore vehicles, Ivory Gate made investments in UK commercial property.

 In 2006, Zabludowicz established and was the chairman of the advisory board of Auctor Capital Partners, a corporate finance and advisory house for hedge funds.
 He has been the chairman of the advisory board of Synova Capital from 2007 to 2014, a private equity fund specialising in investments in UK growth companies, and Chairman of Tamares Telecom since 2011, a privately held service provider that operates and markets communications services based on a new internationally deployed fibre-optic network.

-Zabludowicz was a Director of Mustavaaran Kaivos, a company that owns the mineral rights to the Mustavaara vanadium/iron/titanium deposit in northeastern Finland, and has been a Director and Member of the Human Capital Committee of Outotec from March 2012 until March 2017, a company that provides technologies and services for the metal and mineral processing industries.
-Zabludowicz has also served as a member on a number of boards, including the European Advisory Board of Citigroup, the board of directors of GEMS (an Asia Pacific private equity fund), and Stratos Ventures (an early stage venture capital firm with a focus on information and communication technology sectors).
+Zabludowicz was a director of Mustavaaran Kaivos, a company that owns the mineral rights to the Mustavaara vanadium/iron/titanium deposit in northeastern Finland, and has been a director and member of the Human Capital Committee of Outotec from March 2012 until March 2017, a company that provides technologies and services for the metal and mineral processing industries.
+Zabludowicz has also served as a member on a number of boards, including the European Advisory Board of Citigroup, the board of directors of GEMS (an Asia Pacific private equity fund), and Stratos Ventures (an early-stage venture capital firm with a focus on information and communication technology sectors).

 Zabludowicz is the owner of the Finnish ice hockey team Tappara.

 In June 2016, it was announced that ARTA, a fine art shipping startup based in New York, has raised $1 million in capital from a group of institutional and strategic investors, among them Poju and Anita Zabludowicz.

 Activism

-Judaism and Israel advocacy
+Judaism and Zionist advocacy

-Zabludowicz is the founder and former Chairman of BICOM, the Britain Israel Communications and Research Centre, an organisation founded in 2001 which lobbies the UK government on behalf of Israel.
-He is reported to have given the pressure group more than £2 million in three years.
-He is a benefactor of the UJIA (United Jewish Israel Appeal), and was a Member of the Advisory Boards of CST (Community Security Trust) and UJIA, and a Trustee of Jewish Leadership Council.
+Zabludowicz is the founder and former chairman of BICOM, the Britain Israel Communications and Research Centre, an organisation founded in 2001 which lobbies the UK government on behalf of Israel.
+He is reported to have given the lobby group more than £2 million in three years.
+He is a benefactor of the UJIA (United Jewish Israel Appeal), and was a member of the advisory boards of CST (Community Security Trust) and UJIA, and a trustee of Jewish Leadership Council.